ntzm/osm-address-collector/README.md

 Satellite icon shows your location accuracy in metres.

-Compass icon shows your bearing.

-History icon shows your last action.
+History icon shows your last two action.

+Press the note icon to add a text note.

+Press the photo icon to add a photo note.

+Press the audio icon to add an audio note.

 ## Settings